esl-epfl/szcore/website/content/challenge/index.md

  895.0	21.0    	sz      	n/a     	n/a     	2016-11-06 13:43:04	 3600.00
 ```

+In this challenge the `confidence` and `channels` fields are not used.
+They will not be evaluated.

 ### Training data

 Challenge participants are encouraged to train their models on any combination of the three publicly available large datasets or any private datasets they might have access to.
 The main public datasets are: